-Add the gelatin to the cream and mix it well using a fork or a whisk.
-We need to make sure that the gelatin is evenly distributed into the cream or else there will be some lumpy bits and others that will not solidify.
+- Once it blooms, add the gelatin to the cream and mix it well using a fork or a whisk.
+Making sure that the gelatin is evenly distributed into the cream as a result will make a smooth panna cotta.

 Setting the Saffron Panna Cotta

 Lastly, setting the Saffron Panna Cotta is important.
 You can use any kind of vessel to set it.
 I use ramekins or sometimes glasses to set it.